If You Must Drive on Flooded Roads

 Driving through floodwaters is never advisable.
-According to National Weather Service data, there were 146 flood fatalities in the United States in 2021, up from 59 deaths in 2020.
-The leading cause of was vehicle use.
+According to National Weather Service data, there were 164 flood fatalities in the United States between 2022 and July 2023.
+The leading cause was vehicle use.

 "Turn Around Don't Drown® is still the best advice.
 But what happens when floodwaters from snowmelt, spring rain, or tidal surges come on so fast that you’re still on the road when it floods?